bdamon/MuscleDTI_Toolbox/Help/Help-for-define_muscle.md

 ### Example 2:

 Given an image with variable name anat_image and having matrix size 192 x 192 x 44, field of view 192 x 192 mm, and slice thickness = 7 mm, the code below will allow the user to
-  1) Define the muscle mask in slices 4-41; and
+  1) Define the muscle mask in slices 4-41;
+  2) Return a mask of size 192 x 192 x 44; and
-  2) Return a second mask of size 128 x 128 x 44
+  3) Return a second mask of size 128 x 128 x 44

 % define the size of the alternative mask: